Cattaraugus County Fairgrounds: Livestock showing

-Oval racing
+Little Valley Speedway

 From 1997 to 2017, the fairgrounds were used as Little Valley Speedway.
 The speedway promoted itself as the only half-mile dirt track in the region and is built as an originally unbanked oval track.
 Adjacent to the track is a 3,000 seat grandstand (the third-largest sporting venue in Cattaraugus County, behind 4,000 seat Bradner Stadium and 5,780 seat Reilly Center) with ample standing room, in front of which is a wider dirt patch (slightly larger than an American football field) to use for other motor sports, such as truck pulls.
 The track was configured in its current form in 1997.
 A 2012 renovation to the speedway partially replaced the dirt patch with an asphalt surface, banked the tracks, added fresh clay to the track and added additional bench seating in front of the grandstand to accommodate large, sometimes overflowing, crowds.

 Predominant classes of dirt track racing include late models, super late models, super stocks, street stocks, sprint cars and modified cars (most commonly "E-Mod" class, but also 358 modified).
-Organizations who have raced at Little Valley Speedway on their circuits include the Bicknell Racing Products Can-Am Series, the United Late Model Series, the American Sprint Car Series Patriot Sprints, the National Dirt Racing League Northeast Circuit, and the Empire Super Sprints.
+Organizations who have raced at Little Valley Speedway on their circuits include the Bicknell Racing Products Can-Am Series, the United Late Model Series, the American Sprint Car Series, Patriot Sprints, the National Dirt Racing League Northeast Circuit, and the Empire Super Sprints.
 The World of Outlaws Late Model Series held races at the track in 2012 and 2013.

-The number of events held at the race track declined beginning in the late 2000s; at its mid-2000s peak, seven or eight events would be held between Memorial Day and late September.
+The number of events held at the racetrack declined beginning in the late 2000s; at its mid-2000s peak, seven or eight events would be held between Memorial Day and late September.
 Fewer races would be scheduled each year, and rainouts were increasingly used to cancel dates that were scheduled.
 The track suspended operations for the 2018 season and possibly beyond, with ownership blaming declining interest from racers, falling attendance, and competition from other tracks in the region making it difficult to find available dates that would not conflict with other tracks.
 By summer 2018, a portion of the track had been paved with asphalt; the remainder had begun to grow over with grass.